 Table of Contents

-Of course, life insurance could be a saving grace if the unthinkable happens.
-But forget the notion that life insurance is only valuable for its death benefits.
+Of course, life insurance could be a saving grace if the unthinkable happens and the death benefit should always be represented as the most important benefit.
 There are many other benefits that could become more valuable as the baby grows.

 Tailoring the Gift